nfc-id/amparoid-sdk-docs/content/docs/overview.md

   robots: "" # custom robot tags (optional)
 ---

-This documentation aims to guide the implementation of the Amparo ID SDK in Android mobile applications.
+This documentation aims to guide the implementation of the Amparo ID SDK in mobile applications.
 Designed to provide an intuitive experience for both developers and end users, this SDK encapsulates a reliable identification process with multiple layers of security and validation.